Sauteed Green Beans with Garlic

 What to serve with this sauteed green beans recipe

 These green beans are so versatile that they go well with nearly everything.
-Some of my favorites are:
+Some of our favorites are:

 - Honey Garlic Chicken